SanjidHaque/angular-ui-library-poc/README.md

 ### Component Usage

-The same component works with both libraries:
+The same component works with both libraries with respective input/output bindings.
+Example with Angular Material

 ```html
 <app-autocomplete-config